 While you can’t spread these preserves on toast, they are awesome over ice cream, cheesecake or pound cake.
 They would also make a fantastic strawberry shortcake–perhaps mixed half and half with fresh berries.

-- 5 C Strawberries (whole small or large cut into chunks)
+- 5 C Strawberries either very small whole or larger ones cut into large pieces

 - 4 C Sugar